-As a holiday, Thanksgiving sometimes feels less visible than it used to be.
-Between the marketing that focuses completely on The Food, and getting smashed between what-has-now-become-the-Halloween-season and Christmas, Thanksgiving sometimes feels like a mere front runner for Black Friday.
+As a holiday, Thanksgiving sometimes feels like a mere front runner for Black Friday.

-I’ve found I need to be very intentional about how and why I celebrate on that day, in order to keep it from feeling buried beneath the hectic pace of the holiday season.
+I’ve found I enjoy being very intentional about how and why I celebrate on that day, in order to keep it from feeling buried beneath the hectic pace of the holiday season.
 What I’m sharing in this post has helped me do that, and maybe it will be just what you’re looking for, too.

-Several years ago, my family added a new tradition to our Thanksgiving rituals.
-We call it “The Twelve Days of Thanksgiving.”
-Beginning 12 days prior to the holiday (or 13, if you like a buffer day, like me), we begin a list of things for which we are grateful.
+Several years ago, I suggested to my family of origin that we fold a new tradition into our Thanksgiving rituals.
+We called it “The Twelve Days of Thanksgiving.”
+Beginning 12 days prior to the holiday (or 13, if you like a buffer day, like me), we begin a list of things for which we are grateful that grows exponentially.

 On Day one, we list one item.